Ayesha Malik: Landmark Judicial Rulings

-Justice Ayesha has made significant contributions to constitutional jurisprudence through numerous landmark judgments.
+Malik has made significant contributions to constitutional jurisprudence through numerous landmark judgments.
 In Jawwad S. Khawaja v.
 Federation of Pakistan (PLD 2024 SC 337), she declared military trials of civilians unconstitutional, emphasizing the right to fair trial within civilian courts as guaranteed by Article 10A.
 In Raja Amer Khan v.
 Federation of Pakistan (PLJ 2024 SC 114), her dissenting opinion declared the Supreme Court (Practice and Procedure) Act, 2023 ultra vires the Constitution of Pakistan, 1973.
 In Federal Government of Pakistan v.
 Zakia Begum (PLD 2023 SC 277), she emphasized fair compensation based on market value rather than outdated classifications for landowners.
 In JDW Sugar Mills Ltd v.
 Province of Punjab (PLD 2017 Lah.
-68), she protected agricultural sustainability by ruling against unauthorized sugar mill relocations that would harm farmers’ rights.
+68), she protected agricultural sustainability by ruling against unauthorized sugar mill relocations that would harm farmers' rights.
 In Syed Khurram Abbas Bukhari v.
 Election Commission of Pakistan (PLJ 2017 Lahore 523), she ruled that the Election Commission lacks jurisdiction to interfere post-notification of election results.
 In Province of Sindh v.
-Sartaj Hyder (2023 SCMR 459), she advocated for women’s participation in flood relief committees.
+Sartaj Hyder (2023 SCMR 459), she advocated for women's participation in flood relief committees.
 In Public Interest Law Association of Pakistan v.
 Province of Sindh (2023 SCMR 969), she called for climate-proof mining policies and proper environmental assessments.